 Change management is a vital issue of MFIs in today’s business environment, which changes constantly.
 Change has become a constant for business organizations and microfinance institutions, which need to change in order to remain competitive in the market.
 In the meantime, the ability to grasp manage this change is seen as a core capability of successful organizations.

 The organizations in the form of various sizes offer a variety of products and services and face many challenges.
 “Perhaps the only common factor for all organizations is changing.
 Organizations and microfinance institutions must anticipate and respond to environmental changes in order to remain competitive and survive.

 However, in reality, many change initiatives fail in achieving their objectives.
 This fact encourages interest to recognize those factors that affect the successful implementation of efforts to change organizations and microfinance institutions.

-MFIs Change is the challenging than stable, more widespread and more powerful with which to confront every manager in every type of organization and in each geographic area.
+MFIs Change is challenging than stable, more widespread and more powerful with which to confront every manager in every type of organization and in each geographic area.

 No matter if they are young managers in the task or experience, they will face both the need and opportunity for change.
 The environment in which organizations operate is changing faster than themselves.

 Organizations change because the environment around them never remains the same.
 Three of the most important challenges for management in the 21st century are: changing, technology and globalization.